Ice Fishing Lakes In Wisconsin

 The best ice fishing lakes in WI include Geneva Lake, Lake Puckaway and Big Green Lake.
 The most popular species through the ice, across the state, include walleye, bass and perch.
+The purpose of this page is to share basic information about the best ice fishing lakes in the state, plus the species found in each lake.
 See a list of lakes and species below.

 Ice fishing is as basic as fishing gets.
 During winter, it is popular here in the state.
 Aside from the tools one uses to create a hole in the ice, all other gear is very basic.
 A simple rod, reel, line and hook or lure is all you need.
 Lures, live bait and prepared bait are options, depending on the fish species in the lake or pond.